-Costa Rica’s Osa Peninsula is a green treasure house of unspoilt rainforest.
-Swathed in green, Jaguars and Ocelots rule here, sharing their domain with Scarlet Macaws, Toucans, Howler Monkeys and ever-inquisitive Squirrel Monkeys.
-Osa Peninsula is a magical place where Tapirs body surf on Encanta La Vida and a rugged coastline swathed in untouched forest reaches out to thriving marine habitats.
+Costa Rica’s Osa Peninsula is a green treasure-house of unspoiled rainforest.
+Swathed in green, jaguars and ocelots rule here, sharing their domain with scarlet macaws, toucans, howler monkeys, and ever-inquisitive squirrel monkeys.
+Osa Peninsula is a magical place where tapirs body surf on Encanta La Vida and a rugged coastline swathed in untouched forest reaches out to thriving marine habitats.

 1. Parque Nacional Corcovado

 One of Costa Rica’s preeminent attractions, the Parque Nacional Corcovado covers nearly half of the Osa Peninsula.
-Home to an astonishingly diverse ecology for wildlife in Osa Peninsula.
+Deemed as one of the best places to visit on a trip to Costa Rica, the national park is home to an astonishingly diverse ecology for wildlife in the Osa Peninsula.
 This biodiversity includes Costa Rica’s big cats, the critically endangered tapir, giant anteater and harpy eagle.
 Access is possible by a challenging day hike along one of two primary jungle tracks, the coast-hugging La Leona to Sirena or the formidable rugged Sirena to Los Patos, or via a boat to experience the easier tracks around the Sirena and San Pedrillo ranger stations.

 South on the Osa Peninsula lies Carate, a starting point for hikes in the Corcovado National Park.
 Reaching Carate involves a drive high into the jungle-shrouded mountains.
 When you arrive, an exotic tropical lagoon greets you with sublime sunsets straight off a picture postcard.
 Carate's deserted beach fringed by lush forest trees is a phenomenal backdrop for photography and the perfect spot to catch a wave, enjoy an invigorating swim or simply spread your towel out on the beach and relax in the sun.